Asabeneh/30-Days-Of-Python/day_090_project__synthetic_breach_investigation/practice/solutions.md

 # Solution route: Day 90

-Use this guide after attempting the [exercises](exercises.md).
+Use this guide after attempting the the numbered exercises in this lesson.
 It gives review checkpoints rather than a secret finished submission.
 Compare decisions, inputs, outputs, tests, and limitations for **Day 90: Project: Synthetic Breach Investigation**.

 ## Review checkpoints